KingCueio/Survival-Commands-in-IRPH/README.md

 _____________________________________________________________________________________________________

   **Survival 1 Rank Commands**

+   These are the following commands for Survival 1 Rank:
 - Novice
      - /back
        - This command will allow you to return to your death point.